PatrickBD/Computer_Vision_Compilation/README.md

 The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/data-science-bowl-2018

+# Dog_Breed_Identification

+*You are provided a strictly canine subset of ImageNet in order to practice fine-grained image categorization.
+How well you can tell your Norfolk Terriers from your Norwich Terriers?
+With 120 breeds of dogs and a limited number training images per class, you might find the problem more, err, ruff than you anticipated.

+This notebook classifisy an image of a dog into 120 possible breeds.
+A straight forward classifier using VGG19, I don't normally use pre-trained models these days as I like to play around with custom structures.
+At the time I did not have much access to GPU serveces so that ended up being a limiting factor on how much I could train and customize this model.

+The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/dog-breed-identification

 # Humpback_Whale_Identification_Challenge
 Image Classification of whale tails to determine identify the whale it came from